mgwalker/pottery-projects/projects/flour-scoop-2.md

 particularly interesting.
 For colors, I chose a G White base glaze and a... someone's Big Blue (I don't remember the exact name) on top.
 When fired, it should turn out a really pretty blue.
 We'll see!

+## Other flour scoops

+By mid-January, I had constructed 6 more flour scoops.
+But...
+I'm not going to document them here because I didn't do anything new with them than with this one.